-Dr. MD: My typical work day starts at 8 am.
-I work 24 hour shifts covering several different areas.
+Dr. MD: My typical workday starts at 8 am.
+I work 24-hour shifts covering several different areas.
 Clinic-seeing patients in the office.
 Labor and delivery- laboring patients, including performing cesarean sections.
-I also cover Triage (the emergency room), which may include anything from treating pregnant women with colds, to performing emergency surgery on a patient with an ectopic pregnancy (pregnancy in the tube).
+I also cover Triage (the emergency room), which may include anything from treating pregnant women with colds, to performing emergency surgery on a patient with ectopic pregnancy (pregnancy in the tube).
 Consults from inpatients and patient transfers from other hospitals also keep me pretty busy.
-My job involves being a compassionate, caring physician, being diplomatic, multitasking and fielding problems.
+My job involves being a compassionate, caring physician, being diplomatic, multitasking, and fielding problems.
 It is highly stressful and requires a great deal of concentration.
 Honestly, I am not always the aforementioned descriptive, especially when achy, or exhausted.
-Patience, is not my strongest suit, I’m working on it!
+Patience is not my strongest suit, I’m working on it!

-I try to stay hydrated when working, eat healthy and take a ten or twenty minute power nap when I can.
+I try to stay hydrated when working, eat healthily, and take a ten or twenty-minute power nap when I can.
 Sometimes I’m running for 24hrs straight ‘cos so much is going on.

-Residency was different, I was now a real physician working 24-40 hr days.
+The residency was different, I was now a real physician working 24-40 hr days.
 Not all colleagues were sympathetic to working extra hours to cover a sick doc.
-My friends came through by starting IVs in the call room or in my apartment when it wasn’t too busy, or I was off.
-The nurses and anesthesiologists would give me pain meds sometimes, because I did not have a regular physician.
+My friends came through by starting IVs in the call room or my apartment when it wasn’t too busy, or I was off.
+The nurses and anesthesiologists would give me pain meds sometimes because I did not have a regular physician.
 Probably all illegal but hey they got me through.

-SCW: It’s fortunate that your classmates and colleagues were so supportive.
+SCW: Fortunately, your classmates and colleagues were so supportive.
 I got the same support during nursing school.
 I think once you explain to people what you are dealing with, they ‘get’ it and help you work around sickle cell.
 Next question, how do you manage SCD and still maintain a thriving career?

 Holy moly!
 3-24 hour shifts!
 Now I can’t complain after a 12-hour shift!
 You are really committed to your career.
 Thank you for sharing your regimen; I think we all have some level of insomnia.
 I wonder, has sickle cell limited any area of your life?